 10. Summing it all up

 11. Links and Resources

 An Introduction to Content Delivery Networks

 What is a Content Delivery Network?

 a.
-Images (e.g.files from Flickr) that you can display on your website,
+Images (e.g.images from Flickr) that you can display on your website,

 b.
-Videos (e.g.embedding a YouTube video) on your blog,
+Videos (e.g.embedding a Vimeo or YouTube video) on your blog,

 c.
 Audio (e.g. Podcast episodes)

 For the curious, a simple google search about CDN gives us a list of results about the top CDN providers.
 The queries range from

 “How to set up your own CDN”, and